max-fish/covid-19-contact-tracing-app/README.md

 15. Then click try again button below the "Failed to register bundle identifier" error.
-16. If you get a message saying "codesign wants to access key "access" in your keychain", type in the password you use to log on your Mac.
-17. Then tap "Always Allow".
+16. If you get a message saying "codesign wants to access key "access" in your keychain", type in the password you use to log on your Mac, then tap "Always Allow".
-18. Make sure your iOS device is connected, on, and unlocked.
+17. Make sure your iOS device is connected, on, and unlocked.
-19. In the top menu bar of Xcode, press the play button.
+18. In the top menu bar of Xcode, press the play button.
-20. The first time you run the app, Xcode will fail due to security.
+19. The first time you run the app, Xcode will fail due to security.
-21. To fix this, go to settings -> general -> device management on your iOS device.
+20. To fix this, go to settings -> general -> device management on your iOS device.
-22. Tap Trust *Your Developer Name*
+21. Tap Trust *Your Developer Name*

+For a more visual explanation, please refer to this article: [iOS Device Setup](https://medium.com/front-end-weekly/how-to-test-your-flutter-ios-app-on-your-ios-device-75924bfd75a8)

+#### Simulator
+1. Open iOS/Runner.xcworkspace file in Xcode.
+2. At the top menu bar of Xcode, there is button "Runner > *some ios device*"
+3. Click on it, and choose any device you like.